chiarapepp/Deep-Learning-Applications-Labs/Lab_3/README.md

 | **Test**       | 0.7946   | 0.8054    | 0.7767 | 0.7908   |

-### Exercise 2: Tokenization, Model Setup, and Fine-tuning
+## Exercise 2: Tokenization, Model Setup, and Fine-tuning
 This exercise prepared the Rotten Tomatoes dataset for fine-tuning a DistilBERT model for binary sentiment classification (see `exercise2.py` script).

 #### **Dataset Tokenization**:
 The `tokenize_dataset` function returns a HuggingFace `DatasetDict` with tokenized splits (train, validation, test).
 Each split contains the **original text** and **label** plus:
 - `input_ids` → numerical token IDs.
 - `attention_mask` → indicating which tokens are real and which are padding.

 Tokenization uses a `tokenize_function` that processes batches of examples and applies the pretrained tokenizer (`AutoTokenizer.from_pretrained('distilbert/distilbert-base-uncased')`) with truncation enabled to limit sequences to a maximum length, and *optional padding*.

 #### **Padding options**:
 The HuggingFace tokenizer supports multiple padding strategies, controlled by the `padding` argument (`bool`, `str` or `PaddingStrategy`, default `False`):

 - `False` (default): No padding is applied during tokenization.
 Sequences keep their natural lengths (after truncation to `max_length` if specified) and padding is applied dynamically at training time by `DataCollatorWithPadding`, which pads each batch to the length of the longest sequence it contains.
 This approach is more efficient because short sequences are not unnecessarily padded to a global maximum, leading to less wasted computation and memory.
-On modern GPUs such as the NVIDIA GeForce RTX 4060 Ti, the overhead of handling variable shapes is negligible.
-The main drawback is that batch shapes vary at runtime, which may slightly complicate logging, debugging, or exporting models to formats that require fixed-size inputs.

-- `max_length` (fixed padding, enabled when `use_fixed_padding=True`) : Every example is padded to the fixed `max_length` (`512` tokens for DistilBERT) and truncated if longer.This produces uniform batch shapes, which can simplify debugging, visualization, and exporting to ONNX or TorchScript.
+- `max_length` (fixed padding, enabled when `use_fixed_padding=True`) : Every example is padded to the fixed `max_length` (`512` tokens for DistilBERT) and truncated if longer.
+This produces uniform batch shapes, which can simplify debugging and visualization.
 It can also be useful on older hardware or frameworks that require fixed-size tensors.
-However, this strategy is computationally heavier, since all sequences—no matter how short—are extended to the maximum length.
-As a result, training is slower and requires more memory compared to dynamic padding.
+However, this strategy is computationally heavier, as a result, training is slower and requires more memory compared to dynamic padding.

 **Runtime Comparison: Dynamic vs Fixed Padding**
 I evaluated both padding strategies for fine-tuning DistilBERT on the Rotten Tomatoes dataset (batch size = 16, epochs = 5, learning rate = 2e-5) on an NVIDIA GeForce RTX 4060 Ti, the results show a substantial speed advantage for dynamic padding: